JOHN HOARE'S FAMILY HISTORY

 I am researching names connected with my family - so far the most interesting group has been the CHEESMAN family in the Brighton area of Sussex- not all are related of course, but they make up the vast majority of the three hundred-plus names on file so far!

 Until recently all references were to the United Kingdom and, indeed, virtually all to Southern England, except for one member of the Cheesman family who emigrated to Australia, although I know little of him.
-However, I have recently been contacted by a lady who turns out to be distantly related. she has added a large and thriving American connection.
+However, Some time ago I was contacted by a lady who turned out to be distantly related.
+She has added a large and thriving American connection.
 This is covered in a new 'American Cheesman line' page

 Out of respect for my family's privacy, all specific family references will end at 1900. however, I will allow more recent references to some of the more illustrious people.

 I would be interested to swap information about anyone in these pages - to e-mail us click here